 Monitoring the European Sustainable Development Strategy

-The European Sustainable Development Strategy was revised two years ago and, as a consequence, sustainable development was established as a long-term political goal of the EU, in addition to the existing Lisbon agenda which includes growth, employment and competitiveness.
+The European Sustainable Development Strategy was established as a long-term political goal of the EU, in addition to the existing Lisbon agenda which includes growth, employment and competitiveness.
 In order to measure progress, Eurostat developed a set of Europe-wide sustainability indicators.
 These indicators cover issues ranging from climate change to economic growth, the financing of health care systems to biodiversity.

-Next to working on the monitoring report, the consortium conceives and drafts 10 short publications addressing specific cross-cutting issues especially relevant to sustainable development.
-The publications will be based on the latest data and will be published as part of the Eurostat ‘Statistics in Focus’ Series.
+Next to working on the monitoring report, the consortium conceived and drafted 10 short publications addressing specific cross-cutting issues especially relevant to sustainable development.
+The publications were based on the latest data and published as part of the Eurostat 'Statistics in Focus' Series.